 The American Cancer Society suggests that a deficiency in another important B vitamin, folate, may be linked to a heightened risk of breast cancer in women.
 This is important to consider, as alcohol alone has been implicated in increased risks of this form of cancer.

 Find The Help To Quit Drinking

-If you or a loved one is suffering from alcohol addiction and/or symptoms of thiamine or any other B vitamin deficiency, we are here to help.
-Contact us today for more information and resources on what you can do to prevent further health problems and diseases associated with B deficiency or alcohol abuse.
+If you or a loved one needs alcohol addiction treatment, we are here to help.
+Contact us today for more information and resources on what you can do to prevent further health problems and diseases associated with B deficiency or alcohol use.